-The word curriculum has roots in Latin where it referred to the “course to be run.”
-When this idea is used in education it describes not just those ideas and attitudes that are to be learned, but also the sequence in which they are to be studied.
+Curriculum – Latin, meaning “course to be run.”
+In education this means not only those ideas and attitudes that are to be learned, but also the sequence in which they are to be studied.
 The curriculum shows how ideas build together over time to form a more and more complex understanding of the subject and ultimately of the world.

-Also within each grade, the curriculum provides a summary of the grade in a section referred to as “Content.”
-Each grade also identifies the “Outcomes and Evaluation” that students are expected to master for that year.
+Within each grade, the curriculum provides a summary of the grade in a section referred to as “Content,” and also identifies the “Outcomes and Evaluation” that students are expected to master for that year.
 These outcomes are identified in three ways: